1 Introduction

 Even large manufacturing firms need their machines to be easier to use: some half a million manufacturing jobs were unfilled in the USA in 2025 (NPR Planet Money 2025) (Bureau of Labor Statistics 2025) and thirty thousand in Canada (Statistics Canada 2025)2, largely due to a gap in the availability of skilled workers.
 These valuable jobs (Labrunie, Lopez-Gomez, and Minshall 2025) often involve the operation and use of digital fabrication machines.
 Aspirationally, they involve machine development as well as use: MIT studies have found that factory workers were hopeful about automation that allows them to do more complex tasks (Armstrong et al. 2024), and that flexible manufacturing (which involves rapid re-tooling of equipment) is of key importance if we want to bring manufacturing back to the west, where automation has been poorly adopted (Armstrong and Shah 2023) (Berger and Armstrong 2022).

-This motivates the central question in this thesis: how can we make the making, maintenance and use of machines simpler?
-In particular, I am interested in replacing a pervasive and opaque representation of machine control (GCode) with more interpretible and extensible representations that are intuitive (based on physics) and authored in an inspectable, easily modified systems architecture.
+This motivates the central question in this thesis: how can we make the development and use of machines simpler?
+In particular, I am interested in replacing a pervasive and opaque representation of machine control (GCode) with a flexible and interpretable systems architecture that can be modifed and operating using commonplace programming design patterns, and that enables the development of intelligent machine controllers and feedback-based workflows.

-This thesis also aims to provide value for folks for whom machine design and control is the main activity.
-Tooling for machine builders is notoriously proprietary - even large firms like Fanuc, Haas or Robodrill contract the controls for their machine to other firms like Siemens and Heidenhain, whose algorithms are kept close to the chest (Landau-Taylor and Dixon-Luinenburg 2020).
+Besides machine users, this thesis also aims to provide value for folks for whom machine design and control is the main activity.
+Tooling for machine builders is notoriously proprietary - even large firms like Fanuc, Haas or Robodrill contract the controls for their machine to other firms like Siemens and Heidenhain, whose algorithms are kept close to the chest (2020).
 This is despite the fact that almost every machine, before it can become excellent, must first master the simple task of moving around well - quickly, precisely, efficiently, and smoothly.
 If state-of-the-art design patterns for these core competencies were more broadly understood and easier to implement and extend, we may be able to help advance innovation worldwide.

 Machine control is a task that I and many of my peers have found to be surprisingly nuanced; it runs us through a gauntlet of topics from power electronics and current control through time, space and frequency domains and into model predictive control, dynamic programming and nonlinear optimization.
 Mostly, people wade into these problems after having designed some hardware that they want to control - only to find the task riddled with “gotchas” and “traps for young players.”3